dubiacc/docs/en/hesse/image-of-god.md

 Transcript of a talk given by Fr.
 Hesse: "Man in the Image of God"

-# Fr.
-Hesse: Man in the Image of God
+# Man in the Image of God

 In this talk, Fr.
 Hesse examines the infinite simplicity of God through St. Thomas Aquinas, explaining that God's essence consists purely in His being - the divine name "I AM" reveals three persons sharing one existence within the Trinity.